Which place is cheaper, Chattanooga or Cincinnati?

 The winter attracts plenty of travelers to both Cincinnati and Chattanooga.

 Chattanooga can get quite cold in the winter.
 Be prepared for some very cold days in Cincinnati.
 Cincinnati is much colder than Chattanooga in the winter.
-The temperature in Cincinnati is usually 31°F (-0°C) in January, and Chattanooga stays around 40°F (5°C).
+The daily temperature in Cincinnati averages around 31°F (-0°C) in January, and Chattanooga fluctuates around 40°F (5°C).

 Cincinnati usually receives less sunshine than Chattanooga during winter.
-At this time of the year, Cincinnati gets 129 hours of sunny skies, while Chattanooga receives 145 hours of full sun.
+Cincinnati gets 129 hours of sunny skies, while Chattanooga receives 145 hours of full sun in the winter.

 Chattanooga receives a lot of rain in the winter.
 In January, Cincinnati usually receives less rain than Chattanooga.
-At this time of the year, Cincinnati gets 2.2 inches (57 mm) of rain, while Chattanooga receives 5.4 inches (137 mm) of rain.
+Cincinnati gets 2.2 inches (57 mm) of rain, while Chattanooga receives 5.4 inches (137 mm) of rain each month for the winter.

 The spring brings many poeple to Cincinnati as well as Chattanooga.

 In the spring, Cincinnati is cooler than Chattanooga.
-Typically, the spring temperatures in Cincinnati in April are around 56°F (14°C), and Chattanooga is about 62°F (17°C).
+Typically, the spring temperatures in Cincinnati in April average around 56°F (14°C), and Chattanooga averages at about 62°F (17°C).

 The sun comes out a lot this time of the year in Chattanooga.
 People are often attracted to the plentiful sunshine in Cincinnati this time of the year.
 In the spring, Cincinnati often gets less sunshine than Chattanooga.
 Cincinnati gets 215 hours of sunny skies this time of year, while Chattanooga receives 243 hours of full sun.